princejohnson37/GuessMe/README.md

 # GuessMe

-A sinmple andriod app game for guessing a random number.
+A simple andriod app game for guessing a random number.